goalifyplus/docs/administrator-guides/authentication/cas/README.md

 # CAS

 Central Authentication Service (CAS) allows users to use one set of credentials to sign into many sites.
-Rocket.Chat comes preloaded with an easy to use method of integrating with an existing CAS server.
+Goalify.Chat comes preloaded with an easy to use method of integrating with an existing CAS server.

 ## Setup